padrinobook/padrinobook/chapters/creating_the_application.md

 Cool, all tests passed!
 We didn't exactly use behavior-driven development until now.

-Note: It's possible your tests did not pass due to a Padrino error in which a comma ( , ) was omitted during the initial app generation that looks something like 'NameError: undefined local variable' so check your `spec_helper.rb` file and make sure the following matches:
+Note: It's possible your tests did not pass due to a Padrino error in which a comma ( , ) was omitted during the initial app generation that looks something like 'NameError: undefined local variable' check your `spec_helper.rb` file and make sure the following matches:

 ```ruby